rebazp/TRAVELBLOG/README.md

 * Given a logged in user, they can read a blog post
 * Given a logged in user, they can update a blog post
 * Given a logged in user, they can delete a blog post
-8. Create drafts
-* Given a logged in user, they can save a draft blog post
-* Then they can finish the content at a later time
-9. Likes
+8. Likes
 * Given one or more user likes the user / admin can view them

-Detailed look can be found in the [project board](https://github.com/users/rebazp/projects/6)
+Detailed look can be found in the [Project Board](https://github.com/users/rebazp/projects/6)

 ### Target Audience

 * People seeking travel tips.
 * People seeking to share travel tips.

-### First time user
+### First Time User

 * Simple and intuitive blog with easy navigation.
 * Easy Registration process.